Investigating the social world

 This is an OU level 1 module.
 OU level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to modules at OU level 2.

-Investigating the social world is designed to follow on from Introducing the social sciences (DD102) but it is also available for standalone study.
+This module is designed to follow on from Introducing the social sciences (DD102) but is also available for standalone study.

-If you are new to higher education, we recommend that you first study Introducing the social sciences (DD102); its interdisciplinary approach to the social sciences and its integrated teaching of key study skills will give you a firm foundation for further study.
+If you are new to higher education, we recommend that you first study Introducing the social sciences (DD102) as its interdisciplinary approach to the social sciences and its integrated teaching of key study skills will give you a firm foundation for further study.

-You can use our online diagnostic quiz Are you ready for DD103? to help you decide if you’re ready, or if you need some extra preparation.
+You can use our online diagnostic quiz Are you ready for DD103? to help you decide if you need some extra preparation.

 If you have any doubt about the suitability of the module, please speak to an adviser.